Site Logo

 Anxiety symptoms

-Additionally, you must also prove that your symptoms cause a serious problem in your functioning.
+Additionally, you must also prove that your symptoms cause a severe problem in your functioning.
 They are the same areas of functioning that are evaluated for depression and include:

-• Understanding, remembering or applying information (understanding instructions, learning new tasks, applying new knowledge to tasks, and use judgment in decisions)
+• Understanding, remembering, or applying information (understanding instructions, learning new tasks, applying new knowledge to tasks, and using judgment in decisions)

 • Interacting with others (the ability to use socially appropriate behaviors)

-• Concentrating, persisting or maintaining pace in performing tasks (staying focused and/or completing tasks)
+• Concentrating, persisting, or maintaining pace in performing tasks (staying focused and completing tasks)

 On the other hand, you may also meet the criteria under the listing if your anxiety disorder has been: